frePPLe/frepple/doc/user-guide/model-reference/forecast.rst

                                      (integer values only).
                                    | Possible values are : "TRUE" (default) or "FALSE".
 planned          boolean           | Indicates whether the forecasted quantity should be planned.
                                    | Possible values are : "TRUE" (default) or "FALSE".
+operation        string            | Operation to be used to satisfy the forecast.
+                                   | When left unspecified, frePPLe will automatically create
+                                     a delivery operation for the item and location combination.
 ================ ================= =====================================================================